-The Adobe Sign "Enforce Identity Authentication" feature is available with the enterprise service plan.
+The Adobe Acrobat Sign "Enforce Identity Authentication" feature is available with the enterprise and business service plans.

 The Enforce identity authentication feature defines the trigger events that prompt a recipient to re-authenticate when interacting with an agreement.

 Opening the agreement is the primary authentication trigger.

 Other triggers will force authentication when a signature is applied and/or when the signature process is completed.